ArthurDD/Traffic-light_simulation/README.md

 # Traffic-light_simulation
-Simulation of the traffic at traffic-light
+Scholar project on simulation of the traffic at traffic-light